-In the state of Oregon, in terms of dividing debt and property during divorce, the general idea is for both spouses to emerge on a relatively equal footing and able to enjoy a standard of living similar to what they had during the marriage.
+In Oregon, when it comes to dividing debt in a divorce, the general idea is for both spouses to emerge on a relatively equal footing and be able to enjoy a standard of living similar to what they had during the marriage.

 Equitable distribution is: “A legal principle under which assets and earnings acquired during marriage are divided equitably (fairly) at divorce.”